cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 ![1.2](screenshots/1.2.0.png)

+Checking the record type and operation for email.

 ![1.2](screenshots/1.2.1.png)

-Know it was more than likely Taylor's account targeted again to get him to authorize the MFA:
+Know it was more than likely Taylor's account targeted again to get him to authorize the MFA.

 ![1.2](screenshots/1.2.2.png)